NeoGeographyToolkit/StereoPipeline/docs/tools/sat_sim.rst

 The ``sat_sim`` tool can be used to simulate Linescan cameras, with or without jitter.
 Then, instead of many Pinhole cameras and/or images along the orbit, a single Linescan camera and/or image will be created.
-The option ``--num`` (or ``--frame-rate``) will control how many camera samples are created in the Linescan camera.
-Lagrange interpolation will be used in between the samples.
+The option ``--num`` (or ``--frame-rate``) will control how many camera samples are created.
+Lagrange interpolation (with 8th degree polynomials) will be used in between the samples.

 All above modes are supported.
 One has to add to ``sat_sim`` the option ``--sensor-type linescan``.